 Halloween makeup ideas are a great opportunity to let kid’s imaginations run riot.
 If you choose products that are child friendly and which will wash off easily, you’ll create some magic memories with fewer tears at the end of the party.

-Our recommendation for child friendly face paints are numerous but the key is to look for products that are non-toxic, paraben-free, lead-free, organic and hypoallergenic.
+Our recommendation for kids face painting are numerous but the key is to look for products that are non-toxic, paraben-free, lead-free, organic and hypoallergenic.
 These won’t irritate nor leave your kid’s skin dry or itchy.
 And when you opt for a water-based formula it makes face paint easy to remove.
 Simply wash it with soap and rinse with warm water.
-And if you are not that confident, look for a set that comes with stencils.
+And if you are not that confident, look for a set that comes with stencils like this one below.